MGuardia10/42cursus_minitalk/README.md

 # 42Madrid - minitalk
 The purpose of this project is to code a small data exchange program using UNIX signals.
-The client receives a string which is sent to the server to be displayed on the standar output.
+The client receives a string which is sent to the server and displayed on the standar output.
 The bonus part supports UNICODE characters and displays a message on the client once the server finish printing the string sent.

 ![LINUX](https://img.shields.io/badge/Linux-a?style=for-the-badge&logo=linux&color=grey)
 ![C](https://img.shields.io/badge/C-a?style=for-the-badge&logo=C&color=grey)